oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    -19

-    * Update the ABNF to something that is cleaner, less ambiguous, and more idiomatic
+    * Update the ABNF to something that is cleaner and more idiomatic

    -18